hypothe/AI4RO2_E/script/README.md

 This script can be used to generate a pddl problem file fully compatible with the "APE full" domain (aka using actions, processes and events implementing the full specifics of the assignment).

-The optinal input arguments of this script are:
+The optional input arguments of this script are:
-- *-f*: problem name and path
+- *-f*: problem path and name (with extension)
 - *-w*: number of waiters
 - *-d*: number of total drinks per table
 - *-t*: number of hot drinks per table